Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 You can guarantee that this button works well to get visitors to buy, including the color scheme, the font, and the shape and size of the button (including the icon).

-A good example of this is on Ebay, where their button looks very different but fits their own look and feel, and works well for their own audience.
+- This one's from Ebay, where their button looks very different but fits their own look and feel, and works well for their own audience.
 Note too the slightly different language used.

 Add to Cart